eXascaleInfolab/2018-Internship-TableDetection/README.md

 ## Performance Evaluation

-Todo: Add my Jupyter notebook results from benchmarking.
+I plan to add some Benchmarking results here, to get an idea of how fast a query should terminate.

+In general a single page will take between 0.1 and 1 second of processing time depending on the amount of lines and tables present.
+Additionally for each PDF file there is some constant overhead.
+I have observed that datasets of 100 PDFs take between 10 to 120 minutes processing time on a single core CPU.

+Of course since we are using Celery we could take full advantage of a multi-core architecture to further speed up the table-detection tasks.

 ## Further work

-- Adding SSL encryption
+- [ ] Adding SSL encryption
-- Deploy application on Docker
+- [ ] Deploy application on Docker
-- Allow multiple simultaneous users
+- [ ] Allow multiple simultaneous users
-- Improve Table Detection speed and accuracy by training a Neural Net
+- [ ] Improve Table Detection speed and accuracy by training a Neural Net
+- [ ] More options to have control over more variables in the Advanced tab
+- [ ] Better logging

-## Advanced Details
+## Advanced Comments

 - Celery can use multiple workers on different machines, with each worker taking advantage of multi-core systems.
 The table detection step can thus be accelerated by more powerful hardware.
-- When using Gunicorn you can only use one eventlet worker process.
+- When using Gunicorn you can only use one eventlet worker process, which does not matter for this application.

 ## Sources